Cos2x – Formula, Identity, and Solved Math Tasks

 Definition of cos2x

-As an example, let’s say we want to find the cos2x identity of an angle that is 30°.
+As an example, let’s say we want to find the cos2x trig identity of an angle that is 30°.
 Double that is 60°, so the cosine of that would be its cos2x value.

-The formula of cos2x
+The cos 2x formula

 Formula in terms of cos(x)